Sponsored Links & Their Impact On SEO

 • These properties help engines in determining the intent and purpose of various kinds of links.

-• Sponsored links are identified by search engines as advertisements or promotional content.
+• Search engines identify sponsored links as advertisements or promotional content.

-• Search engines attempt to give users relevant and fair search results.
+• Search engines strive to provide users with relevant and unbiased search results.

-• Engines may correctly read and handle sponsored links by using link properties like “nofollow,” “sponsored,” and “UGC.”
+• Engines can correctly read and handle sponsored links by utilizing link properties such as “nofollow,” “sponsored,” and “UGC.”

-• This keeps the integrity of SERPs and gives users a fair and transparent search experience.
+• This maintains the integrity of SERPs and provides users with a fair and transparent search experience.

 • It’s important to note that adding nofollow links does not guarantee that a link will not be followed, because different search engines interpret the nofollow property differently.